 - Keep the space around you clear of any objects.

-- Start by standing with your feet shoulder-width apart about two footsteps away from a bench, box, or another knee-high surface.
+- Stand with your feet shoulder-width apart, about two steps away from a bench, a box, or another knee-high surface.

-- Rest the top of one foot on the object behind you and your front foot forward enough that you can squat without your knee going past your toes.
+- Rest the top of one foot on the object behind you and step your front foot forward far enough that you can squat without your knee going past your toes.

-- Leaning slightly forward, lower down until your lead thigh is almost parallel to the ground.
+- Leaning slightly forward, lower down until your front thigh is almost parallel to the floor.

 - Repeat for your chosen number of reps, then repeat on the other side.